 In addition to the several other sources of revenue reflected in the budget, the Commission maintains a reserve balance which it uses as a separate revenue source to balance the budget.
+As a general planning guideline, a forward looking projection indicating a reserve balance to be less than the projected gap between appropriations and estimated revenues would indicate a potential structural deficit.
+This is a key indicator of the Commission's projected fiscal health.

-As of December 31, 2015, the Commission's fund balance of the General Fund was \$1,552,970.
+As of 12/31/2016, the Commission's fund balance of the General Fund was \$1,637,272.